mubarakansari715/RuntimePermission/README.md

-# Android Runtime User Permissions
+# Android Runtime User Permissions - Kotlin

 This library simplifies handling runtime permissions in Android applications.
 Follow the steps below to integrate it into your project.